GroovyRoom/Pet_Haven/README.md

   <br>
 </h1>

-<h4 align="center">The best way to connect with your local pet owners and animal friends!</h4>
+<h4 align="center">The Best Way to Connect with Your Local Pet Owners and Animal Friends!</h4>

 <p align="center">
   <a href="#Idea Pitch">Idea Pitch</a> •